-In the Motivation & Goal Pursuit Lab, we take an interdisciplinary social scientific approach to studying how the interplay between people’s social contexts and identities influence their motivation to pursue their goals, and their success in goal pursuit efforts.
-We explore the context-sensitive, and experiential nature of motivation and goal pursuit processes in a variety of domains including education, health, and environmental sustainability.
-We study these processes by triangulating across a variety of behavioral, cognitive, and physiological methods that enrich our understanding of social processes in ways that allow us to develop and test interventions that we hope can improve social outcomes and equity in those outcomes.
+In the Motivation and Goal Pursuit Lab, we take an interdisciplinary social scientific approach to studying how people’s social contexts and identities influence their motivation to pursue their goals, and their success in goal pursuit efforts.
+We explore the context-sensitive, and experiential nature of motivation and goal pursuit processes in a variety of domains in life.
+This include studies of student experiences as they pursue their academic goals, the experiences of everyday people as they pursue their health goals, and studies of how people experience the environmental conditions that surround them, conditions that affect their ability to pursue and achieve a broad range of goals in the present and future.

 Current Lab Members

-Teairah Taylor is a fourth year PhD student in Communication at Cornell University.
+Teairah Taylor is a sixth year PhD student in Communication.
 Her research interests are largely centered around the influence of racial/ethnic identity on interactions with the healthcare system, health behaviors, health perceptions, and health-related goals.
 Teairah is interested in improving the health of racial and ethnic minorities in America through translational health messaging and communication research for health promotion programs and interventions.
-You can follow Teairah and her work on Twitter: https://twitter.com/_t_taylor
+You can follow Teairah and her work on personal website: https://www.teairahtaylor.com/

-My general advice about applying to Ph.D. programs is summarized in this Letters to Young Scientists article on applying to Ph.D. programs I co-authored a few years ago with Drs.
+Professor Lewis has some general advice about applying to Ph.D. programs that is freely available to anyone that is interested.
+That advice is summarized in this Letters to Young Scientists article on applying to Ph.D. programs that he co-authored a few years ago with Drs.
 Jay Van Bavel and June Gruber.
-I wish you all the best in your application process!
+He wishes you all the best in your application process!

 At Cornell: